 The duration of internships can be negotiated but generally does not exceed six full-time working weeks.
 A typical internship is one-to-two days per week for a semester, working in one of our curatorial (sound, broadcast, film, documents and artefacts) or preservation teams.

 Work can be carried out at our Canberra, Sydney or Melbourne offices.
 The majority of internships are usually accepted in the Canberra office because the largest percentage of our workforce is located there.
 No payments will be made to you or your institution and you will be responsible for any associated travel expenses.

 Acceptance of these internships is at the discretion of the NFSA and will be influenced by available resources and the skills and background of the applicants.

 To apply for an internship please register your details on the NFSA Temporary Employment Register.

 Select the 'University Internship’ classification, and select relevant areas of interest to ensure consideration by the appropriate sections.

 Indigenous Remote Archival Fellowship

-The NFSA, in partnership with the Indigenous Remote Media Association (IRCA) and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), offers an Indigenous Remote Archival Fellowship for remote media and archive workers who deal with cultural audiovisual collections.
+The NFSA, in partnership with First Nations Media Australia (FNMA) and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), offers an Indigenous Remote Archival Fellowship for remote media and archive workers who deal with cultural audiovisual collections.

 The fellowship is open to organisations developing strategies and structures to archive and preserve cultural heritage materials, particularly in audiovisual formats.
 Representatives of the successful organisation will travel to Canberra to spend three days at the NFSA and AIATSIS, and take part in a workshop organised in Alice Springs and/or their home community.